iMartzen/vogel-spotter/ansible/README.md

 - Copies application code to the target system.
 - Sets up a Python virtual environment.
 - Configures and enables the vogel-spotter systemd service.
-- Generates a `.env` file with customizable environment variables.
+- Generates a `.env` file with the Birdweather station ID

-Usage:

-You can define the `.env` variables for the application by setting the `env_variables` in `vars/main.yml`.
-These variables are automatically written to the `.env` file in the application directory during setup.

 ## 🔒 HTTPS-Portal